HyperSprite/google-drive-source/readme.md

 }
 ```

-### Usage
-At the command line:

-`npm run gds` normal mode

-`npm run gds:debug` debug mode with extra logging

-### What can it do now

-If you write your Google docs in Markdown, this can download all the files in a folder and save them to their assigned folders.

 ### Todo

 * Concurrent downloads (right now runs serially on purpose, see note below)
 * Check existing files for dates and only download new files.
 * Run in watch mode and update files in real time
 * Add tests

 ### Code notes: